-Session 1: June 30 - July 13, 2024
+Session 1: June 29 – July 11, 2025

-Session 2: July 14 - 27, 2024
+Session 2: July 13 – July 25, 2025

 Program

-Snow Farm Summer is open to teens ages 14 - 18.
-The heart of the program are the studio classes in flameworking, ceramics, painting & drawing, metalsmithing/jewelry, sculpture, and flat glass.
+Snow Farm Summer is open to teens ages 14 – 18.
+The heart of the program are the studio classes in flameworking, ceramics, painting & drawing, metalsmithing/jewelry, sculpture, and stained glass/mosaics.
 Students enroll in two studios each session; one class meets in the morning from 9:00 am to 12 pm and the second one meets from 1:00 pm to 4 pm.
 Following these six hours of instruction, students return to the studios for another four hours of supervised open studio.
 During this time, students can practice and apply their new skills, work on projects, and experiment.
 The first week of the program focuses on fundamentals and skill-building; in the second week, the young artists choose an area of interest and develop a final project.

 Classes are small at Snow Farm.
 Eight students and two instructors work together in each studio.
 All students receive individual instruction and critique in a supportive and engaging environment.
 One day during the session, each studio class goes off-campus for a field trip that enriches their studies.
 They might visit a working artist’s studio, see a museum exhibit, or go to a gallery.
 Snow Farm instructors live on campus and participate in daily life with the students, making them fully available as mentors.